Kalva014/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Post your storyboard and diagram here.**\*\*
 ![IMG_9743](https://user-images.githubusercontent.com/46539140/192180531-e83c6e0e-17e6-47ad-a42f-fcc50f2b7953.jpg)

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.

 \*\***Please describe and document your process.**\*\*
+Different:
+- "I am hungry, could I please have have food?"
+- "I need my diaper to be changed!"
+- "I am thirsty, could you get me milk?"
+- "I am bored, could you please get me a toy?"

 ### Acting out the dialogue